I14Y-ch/import_catalog/README.md

 ### Import Datasets

 1. Fill in the Excel template with your dataset information
+2. Log in on the interoperability platform.
+Copy the token clicking on the profile symbol.
+Fill in the token in the file config.py.
+Also provide the identifier of your organsation.
-2. Run the import script:
+3. Run the import script:

 ```bash
 python src/import_datasets.py